alexarje/sensing/book/week2.md

 Schaeffer's spectromorphological framework allows for detailed analysis of how sounds evolve over time and how their frequency content changes.
 This approach is foundational in electroacoustic music and sound design, providing tools to describe, compare, and manipulate sounds independently of their sources or cultural associations.

-## Influential people and theories

-This week, we will focus on some influential thinkers and practitioners from the 20th century that have contributed to our current understanding as a phenomenon.

 ### Pierre Schaeffer and the Sound Object